Academic term: Russia

 The school year in Russia traditionally starts on September 1 (The Knowledge Day).
 The school year is divided into four terms (quarters), separated by one- or two-week holidays (the first week in November, the first two weeks in January, and the last week of March).
 The summer holiday lasts three months: June, July, and August.
 Generally the school year lasts until 25 May, which is also known as The Last School-Bell day celebrated by the graduates, their families and teachers.
 The school graduation ceremony - Graduation Evening (выпускной вечер) - is organized on June 20–25.

 The academic year at universities also starts on September 1 and usually consists of 42 educational weeks and 10 weeks of holidays.
 It is divided into two terms (semesters).
 The first one (autumn semester) runs from September 1 to January 24/25 (21 weeks, including a 3- to 5-week winter exams session at the end) followed by a two-week holiday.
 Coincidentally January 25 is also Tatiana Day, traditionally celebrated as Russian Students Day.
 The second one (spring semester) runs from February 9 to June 30 or July 4/5 (21 weeks, including a 3- to 5-week summer exams session) followed by an eight-week summer holiday.
 Some Russian universities do not use a traditional scheme: they exclude exams sessions, and the academic year is divided in a 2:3 ratio of 17 educational weeks (followed by a two-week holiday) and 25 educational weeks (followed by an eight-week summer holiday).

 Singapore

-Schools
+Schools in Singapore

 The school year coincides with the calendar year, and the first term begins on January 2 (unless it is a weekend or a Monday).
 The school year comprises four terms of 10 weeks each.